-The secluded location and unique history justifies why Fish Tail Lodge (est. 1969) is more expensive than most in Lakeside, and the outdated rooms are charming nonetheless.
+The secluded location and unique history justify why Fish Tail Lodge (est. 1969) is more expensive than most in Lakeside, and the outdated rooms are charming nonetheless.
 Other amenities include a small spa, pool with bar (open seasonally), garden, restaurant, and access to boats.

 Big Pillow Inn

-Since opening in October 2017, Big Pillow Inn has already made a big splash in Pokhara's overflowing hotel market thanks to its incredible value, central location and stylish decor.
-It's not trying to be anything more than a simple and cozy "cultural bed & breakfast", whose 25 rooms are inspired by the traditional architecture of three ethnic groups in Nepal: Newari (1st and 5th floors), Thakali (2nd and 3rd floors), and Gurung (4th floor).
+Since opening in October 2017, Big Pillow Inn has already made a big splash in Pokhara's overflowing hotel market thanks to its incredible value, central location, and stylish decor.
+It's not trying to be anything more than a simple and cozy "cultural bed & breakfast" whose 25 rooms are inspired by the traditional architecture of three ethnic groups in Nepal: Newari (1st and 5th floors), Thakali (2nd and 3rd floors), and Gurung (4th floor).

 Watch paragliders descend onto the north shores of Phewa Lake from the comforts of your room in this bi-level contemporary rotunda, which is a rare architectural find in Pokhara.

-Krishna's Cottages, composed of two 800 sq ft suites, is tucked away on a hillock behind Krishna's Kitchen, a wonderful Thai restaurant with garden on Khapaundi Cove just two miles north of Lakeside.
+Krishna's Cottages, composed of two 800 sq ft suites, is tucked away on a hillock behind Krishna's Kitchen, a wonderful Thai restaurant with a garden on Khapaundi Cove just two miles north of Lakeside.
 Besides the rooms, which are sunny and spacious, you'll be blown away by the bathrooms and walk-in shower, which are by far the coolest in all of Nepal.

 Mum's Garden Resort

-While it's not the newest hotel in town, family-run Sampada Inn has excellent traditional character for a standard-priced boutique hotel.
+While it's not the newest hotel in town, the family-run Sampada Inn has excellent traditional character for a standard-priced boutique hotel.
 Unlike the concrete properties that are being constructed everywhere, 21-room Sampada Inn is made of ancient bricks from Bhaktapur and features dark hand-carved woodwork on the exterior, so it's Newari to the core.